Ordinance of 1784 Summary

-Ordinance of 1784
+Development of the Ordinance of 1784

-Besides officially ending the Revolutionary War and acknowledging the independence of the United States, the Treaty of Paris also ceded all the land east of the Mississippi River, north of Florida, and south of Canada to the United States (excluding the City of New Orleans).
+Besides officially ending the Revolutionary War and acknowledging the independence of the United States, the Treaty of Paris also ceded all the land east of the Mississippi River, north of Florida, and south of Canada to the United States — excluding the City of New Orleans.
 The Confederation Congress now faced the formidable task of governing the newly acquired lands.

 Generally, the committee proposed that as sufficient numbers of male settlers populated large parcels of the new lands, Congress would empower them to form republican governments and apply to enter the Union as new states on equal footing with the original thirteen states.
 More specifically, the report recommended:

-- a method for establishing the boundaries subdividing the new lands based on latitudes and longitudes,
+- A method for establishing the boundaries subdividing the new lands based on latitudes and longitudes,

-- policies for forming temporary territorial governments,
+- Policies for forming temporary territorial governments,

-- allowing temporary territorial governments to send non-voting delegates to Congress, and
+- Allowing temporary territorial governments to send non-voting delegates to Congress, and

-- establishing policies and procedures for forming permanent governments and applying for statehood.
+- Establishing policies and procedures for forming permanent governments and applying for statehood.

 Among the requirements for statehood, the committee prescribed that new states would:

-- form only republican governments,
+- Form only republican governments,

-- forever remain a part of the United States,
+- Forever remain a part of the United States,

-- be subject to the Articles of Confederation and to all acts of Congress,
+- Be subject to the Articles of Confederation and to all acts of Congress,

-- not interfere with the primary disposal of the soil by the United States,
+- Not interfere with the primary disposal of the soil by the United States,

-- be subject to pay a part of the federal debts according to the apportionments established for the other states,
+- Be subject to pay a part of the federal debts according to the apportionments established for the other states,

-- not tax lands owned by the United States, and
+- Not tax lands owned by the United States, and

-- not tax the lands of non-resident proprietors at a higher rate than the lands of state residents.
+- Not tax the lands of non-resident proprietors at a higher rate than the lands of state residents.

 The committee also recommended prohibiting slavery in the new territory.

 Congress considered and debated the committee’s recommendation for seven weeks.
 On April 23, 1784, the members enacted a revised version of the report by a vote of twenty-two to two.
-Notably, the legislation, known as the Ordinance of 1784, did not include the recommendation to ban slavery.
+Unfortunately, the legislation, known as the Ordinance of 1784, did not include the recommendation to ban slavery.

-The act had at least one major flaw affecting the settlement of western lands owned by the United States.
-It allowed settlers and land speculators to choose desirable plots of land for purchase before the region was surveyed, a practice that would lead to spotty settlement.
+The act had at least one major flaw affecting the settlement of western lands owned by the United States — it allowed settlers and land speculators to choose desirable plots of land for purchase before the region was surveyed, a practice that would lead to spotty settlement.